Quick Start Guide

 Changes detected, recompiling...
 Reloaded successfully.
 INF registered endpoint endpoint=World path=/hello/:name service=hello INF listening for incoming HTTP requests

-🥐 Test your change by calling your API in a separate terminal:
+🥐 Test your change by calling your API again.

 $ curl http://localhost:4000/hello/world